bolu-atx/boludev.github.io/_drafts/2021-01-01-cpp-mistakes.md

 value is 3
 ```

 But is it correct?
 The answer is obviously..
-No, it's not correct!
+No, it's not correct 🙅‍♂️!
 Can you see what's wrong with it?

 the `get_callback` method here returns a lambda function that captures the `some_val` by reference.
 Which will be pop-offed the stack of the `get_callback` once it completes execution.
 As a result, this code has *undefined* behavior depending on the compiler and the build mode (release vs debug) of your code.